 The president of Israel delivers a speech of congratulations, and soldiers representing the Army, Navy, and Air Force parade with their flags.
 In recent decades this small-scale parade has replaced the large-scale daytime parade, which was the main event during the 1950s and ’60s.
 The evening parade is followed by a torch lighting (hadlakat masu’ot) ceremony, which marks the country’s achievements in all spheres of life.

-Army camps are open for civilians to visit and to display the recent technological achievements of the Israeli Defence Forces.
-Yom Ha’atzmaut is concluded with the ceremony of granting the “Israel Prize” recognising individual Israelis for their unique contribution to the country’s culture, science, arts, and humanities.
+Army camps are open for civilians to visit and to display the recent technological achievements of the Israeli Defense Forces.
+Yom Ha’atzmaut is concluded with the ceremony of granting the “Israel Prize” recognizing individual Israelis for their unique contribution to the country’s culture, science, arts, and humanities.